devongovett/reader/readme.md

 * Testing
 * etc. We are young!

 Check out the [issues](https://github.com/devongovett/reader/issues) for more details.
+If you're working on something, please mark it so we don't duplicate effort.

 ## Installation